MathewKJ2048/garden/README.md

 - oil to burn
 - wood to smoulder
-- ice to melt with fire and to freeze water on contact
+- ice to melt with fire
+- freeze water on contact
 - wind

 - weeds